 So I turned to one of my new interns, Sydney Oswald.
 Sydney is the one responsible for all of the new video content we’ve been producing, but — and this is very exciting — she’s majoring in Video Game Design at Drexel.
 She rolled into the interview with both artwork for the games she’s designing, as well as a couple of playable games she’s worked on, and we were basically all I LOVE YOU COME LIVE WITH US FOREVER.

 Basically, Syd’s our resident celebrity.
 My boys are totally obsessed with her.

 So I turned to Sydney to help us solve our Friday-night screentime problem.
 Which video games are best for kids to play?
 There’s gotta be something better than first-person shooters and mass warfare, right???

 Hey!
-I’m Sydney, one of the interns here at the Mom Edit.
-When I started suggesting games I knew I wanted ones that the boys could play together that would also challenge them.
-There were lots of games that I was excited to pitch to the boys, but I narrowed it down to these 8.
-Pax and Raines were more than happy to put them to the test and tell me if they liked them or not.
-Some of these games like Portal 2 required lots of trial and error (lots of “wait wait….no that’s not right…..wait what did you just do?….oh YES that works!”) while others were more simple smash and run styles of play.
-In the end the big question was “Did you have fun?” and if the answer was “Yes!” it got put in this list.
+I’m Sydney, one of the interns here at The Mom Edit.
+When I started suggesting games, I knew I wanted ones that the boys could play together that would also challenge them.
+There were lots of games that I was excited to pitch to the boys, but I narrowed it down to these eight.
+Pax and Raines were more than happy to put them to the test, and tell me if they liked them or not.
+Some of these games like Portal 2 required lots of trial and error (lots of “wait wait…no that’s not righ…wait what did you just do?…oh YES, that works!”) while others were more simple smash-and-run styles of play.
+In the end, the big question was “Did you have fun?” and if the answer was “Yes!” it got put in this list.

 Platforms: Xbox 360, Playstation 3, PC